SaswatPadhi/pseudocode.js/README.md

 - `build/katex-samples.html`, or
 - `build/mathjax-v2-samples.html`, or
 - `build/mathjax-v3-samples.html`
-in your favourite browser to check if the algorithms are typeset correctly.
+in your favorite browser to check if the algorithms are typeset correctly.

 ## Author